yvesvandenmeerssche/wt-fixtures/README.md

 node upload.js bulk-create generated
 ```

-## Regenerating availability data
+## Regenerating time-based data

-If you need to set new randomized availability data (for example
+If you need to set new randomized time-based data (for example
-because they are too old now), you can change them in the original
+because they are too old now), you can replace them in the original
 `definition.json` document.
 You might then want to update the hotel
 in the platform.